gnubodhi/boringOS/README.md

 ## 😴 Disclaimers

-Disclaimer of Sentience
+### Disclaimer of Sentience
 The developer of boringOS accepts no responsibility if artificial intelligence achieves sentience while running this system.
 Any psychological, philosophical, or existential distress caused by such an event is entirely on you.

 In short: you boot it, you deal with it.

-Disclaimer of Long Term Maitenance
+### Disclaimer of Long-Term Maintenance
 This project may enter deep sleep mode at any time.
 No guarantees, no roadmap — only boredom-fueled creativity.